gambjonny/urrepo/README.md

 - **Vitest**: A fast and lightweight testing framework.
 - **Pnpm**: Manages dependencies and workspaces efficiently.
 - **PandaCSS**: A utility-first CSS framework for design tokens and styling.

----

-Urrepo is designed to keep your monorepo manageable without unnecessary complexity.
-Use the provided tools and configurations to get your projects running smoothly.